RoroTitiFR/OC_P8/README.md

 pip install -r requirements.txt
 ```

-- Connect to the database by changing the settings on pur_beurre/settings.py, in DATABASES
+- Connect to the database by changing the settings at ``pur_beurre/settings.py``, in DATABASES settings

 - Populate the database by running :
 ````